ASUS ProArt P16 H7606 (2024) Laptop Review

 Workstation

-Although the ASUS ProArt P16 is primarily a creator laptop, it can also be an excellent workstation, as it has ample processing power to handle demanding tasks.
+Although the ASUS ProArt P16 is primarily a creator laptop, it can also be a very good workstation, as it has ample processing power to handle demanding tasks.
 That said, you can only get up to 64GB of soldered memory, which might not be enough for tasks with extremely large datasets, and the NVIDIA GeForce GPUs aren't optimal for some professional workloads.
-This laptop has an excellent, 100% DCI P3 display for color-critical work, as well as a programmable capacitive dial that can help improve your workflow, allowing you to easily navigate the timeline and change tools when editing photos and videos.
+This laptop has an excellent, 100% DCI-P3 display for color-critical work, as well as a programmable capacitive dial that can help improve your workflow, allowing you to easily navigate the timeline and change tools when editing photos and videos.
 You also get two SSD slots for increased storage capacity and a wide port selection with multiple USB ports, an HDMI 2.1, and a full-size SD card reader.

 Pros